H-EmbodVis/NAUTILUS/README.md

     "conversations": [
       {
         "from": "human",
         "value": "<image>\nClassify the object located inside the provided regression box [bbox].
-Choose one of the following categories as the answer:class1, class2, ..., classN."
+Choose one of the following categories as the answer:class1, class2, ..., classN." # [bbox] is pixel coordinate when applying Nautilus(Qwen), and [bbox] is normalized coordinate when applying Nautilus(LLaVA)
       },
       {
         "from": "gpt",